matasov/arkwallet/README.md

-ZecWallet is a z-Addr first, Sapling compatible wallet and full node for zcashd that runs on Linux, Windows and macOS.
+ArnakWallet is a z-Addr first, Sapling compatible wallet and full node for zcashd that runs on Linux, Windows and macOS.

 ![Screenshot](docs/screenshot-main.png?raw=true)
 ![Screenshots](docs/screenshot-sub.png?raw=true)